simeononsecurity/simeononsecurity.ch/content/articles/understanding-raid_-types-and-their-uses-in-data-storage/index.en.md

 * **Performance**: Hardware RAID controllers often have dedicated processors and cache memory, which can significantly improve the performance of the RAID array.
 * **Reliability**: Hardware RAID controllers are designed to handle the complexities of RAID configurations and provide better fault tolerance and data protection.
-* **Scalability**: Hardware RAID controllers support a wide range of RAID levels and can handle large storage capacities, making them suitable for enterprise-level storage solutions.
+* **Scalability**: Hardware RAID controllers support many RAID levels and can handle large storage capacities, making them suitable for enterprise-level storage solutions.
 * **Ease of Use**: Hardware RAID controllers typically come with their own management software, which makes it easier to configure and monitor the RAID array.

 To sum up, Hardware RAID offers improved performance, reliability, scalability, and ease of use compared to software-based RAID solutions.